AxDSan/escoria/doc/esc_reference.md

 -------

 - Events:
-  When the player interacts with an object in the game, the object receives an even.
+  When the player interacts with an object in the game, the object receives an event.
 Each event executes a series of commands.
   Events start with the character ":" in the Events file.
 Example:

 :use